claire-manassanan/RL-bot-showdown/README.md

 ### What you need to install
 - python ver.
 3.9 or above
 - node.js
+and the dependencies
 - stablebaselines3
 - poke-env

-Or just install those with pip:
+Or just install those dependencies with pip:

 ```bash
 pip install -r requirements.txt